 Tropical parrots thrive on high humidity year-round.
 If you live in a climate where it gets cold, we recommend keeping them indoors during winter months when they need higher humidity levels than usual.
 Winter wellness for your feathered friends can be achieved through proper humidity control.
 To raise the humidity in your bird room, here are some tips:

 1. Place bowls of water around the room and mist the air with a spray bottle.

 2. Bring the humidifier out and place it near your bird cage.
 Remember to clean and change the filter regularly so as not to spew bacteria and fungus into the room.

 3. Use a hygrometer to measure the humidity levels in the room and adjust accordingly.

-5. Place several bird-safe houseplants in the room to increase the humidity naturally.
+4. Place a few bird-safe houseplants in the room to increase the humidity naturally.

 By following these tips, you can ensure that your birds stay healthy and comfortable this winter!